 With ‘you-know-what’ taking over the world right now, understandably the world of cinema has taken some heavy hits.
-From release dates being moved to as late as next year, to production being halted across films further down the line, there’s some big changes happening to release dates for some of the biggest movies that were on the 2020 calendar.
+From release dates being moved to as late as next year, to production being halted across films further down the line, there’s some big changes happening to release dates for some of the biggest movies that were on the 2020 calendar - and even beyond that.

 We’ve taken note of all the notable titles that have been delayed because of coronavirus so far.
 We’ll be updating this article regularly with all the announcements as they come in, so you know what will and won’t be airing in your local cinema.

 Film production companies have taken different approaches to the pandemic, from some films moving to just a few months away, to others being delayed to over a year from now.
 Here’s all the major films with new cinematic release dates: